dabeaz/curio/docs/reference.rst

 .. currentmodule:: None

 The following synchronization primitives are available.
 Their behavior is identical to their equivalents in the :mod:`threading` module.
-None of these primitives are safe to use with threads created by the built-in :mod:`threading` module.
+However, none of these primitives are safe to use with threads.

 .. class:: Event()